betty920huang/Evangelion-Uebersicht-Widget/README.md

 * Updated a few lines of comments.

 0.X2a (Major Update!)
 * This is probably the most important update since 0.5a.
-I added some major improvements to make it faster and fixed a lot of ages old bugs, and most importantly the energy consumption problem.
+I added some major improvements to make it faster and fixed many of aged bugs but most importantly, I solved the energy consumption problem.

 0.X1a
-* This new version includes a lot of migration from commands to scripts to improve performance and potentially, decrease energy demand.
+* This new version included a lot of migration from commands to scripts to improve performance and potentially decrease energy demand.
 I want to experiment with some new ideas to make it more battery and CPU friendly.

 0.Xa
 * Removed language support for Traditional Chinese